mickhansen/dottie.js/README.md

   force: true // force overwrite defined non-object keys into objects if needed });
 ```

+If you accept arbitrary/user-defined paths to `set` you should call `Object.preventExtensions(values)` first to guard against potential pollution.

 ### Transform object
 Transform object from keys with dottie notation to nested objects